Imparja Television

-Imparja Television (IMP) is an independent Australian television station servicing over 3,600,000 km2, across six states and territories: Northern Territory, South Australia, Queensland, New South Wales, Victoria and Tasmania.
-It is based in Alice Springs, and is controlled by Aboriginal people through ownership by Imparja Television Pty Ltd.
+Imparja Television (IMP) is an independent Australian television station servicing over 3,600,000 km2, across six states and territories: Northern Territory, South Australia, Queensland, New South Wales, Victoria, and Tasmania.
+It is based in Alice Springs, and is controlled by Aboriginal people.

 Imparja is the anglicised form of the pronunciation of the Arrernte word Impatye, meaning footprints.
 The word was used to represent that Imparja Television aims to service Arrernte people wherever they may live, from Mutitjulu to King's Canyon to Alice Springs to Tennant Creek and beyond.
 They describe their range as a footprint.

 Broadcasting began on 2 January 1988.
 In 2008, Imparja Television was identified on-air and in print as Nine Imparja, following its dropping of Network Ten affiliation.
 In 2009, the station again identified as simply "Imparja" and "IMP", although the Nine Network's nine dots seen in the logo remain.
-It purchases its programming from the Nine Network.
+It broadcasts its programming from the Nine Network.
+As of 1 April 2025, VAST has upgraded Imparja's signal to HD.